Breastfeeding and reflux improvement, the effect of frenulotomy

 Background and study aims

-The World Health Organization recommends breastfeeding babies for at least for six months.
-Unfortunately, due to breast-feeding problems, this is often not possible.
-There are many different causes of breast- feeding problems and include poor weight gain necessitating supplementation, poor latch, maternal nipple pain, and structural restrictions like a tongue tie (ankyloglossia) and/or lip tie.
-This is when the tongue has limited movement due to strip of skin that connects the baby’s tongue to the mouth is shorter than usual.
+The World Health Organization recommends breastfeeding babies for at least six months.
+Unfortunately, due to breastfeeding problems, this is often not possible.
+There are many different causes of breastfeeding problems, including poor weight gain necessitating supplementation, poor latch, maternal nipple pain, and structural restrictions like a tongue tie (ankyloglossia) and/or lip tie.
+This is when the tongue has limited movement because the strip of skin that connects the baby’s tongue to the mouth is shorter than usual.
 Previous studies showed that a tongue tie (ankyloglossia) and/or a lip tie (tethered superior labial frenum) can cause altered latch and sucking mechanics.
-The suckling process is complex and multi- factorial, and dysfunction may cause diverse signs and symptoms in the breastfed baby.
-A frenectomy is a procedure that removed the piece of skin to allow more movement in the tongue.
-The aim of this study is to examine the effect on breastfeeding improvement and reflux problems after a frenectomy of ankyloglossia and/or tethered maxillary labial frenula.
+The suckling process is complex and multi-factorial, and dysfunction may cause diverse signs and symptoms in the breastfed baby.
+A frenectomy is a procedure that removes the piece of skin to allow more movement in the tongue.
+This study aims to examine the effect on breastfeeding improvement and reflux problems after a frenectomy of ankyloglossia and/or tethered maxillary labial frenula.

 Who can participate?